 2007-2008 Years before when Kunz Engineering was developing the 57″ rough cut mower, Kunz Engineering had the opportunity to do some test work at a Wisconsin Christmas tree farm.
 With the tight spacing between the trees, it was obvious that a narrower rough cut mower was going to have to be developed sometime in the future.
 8 years later that became a reality when Kunz Engineering decided to develop a scaled-down version of the 57″ rough cut mower.
 A variety of sizes were tossed around but the 44″ size was eventually settled on.
 In 2008 the Models MR44B (17.5HP Briggs & Stratton) and MR44K (18HP Kohler) were released for full production.
 The new 44″ size rough cut mower was an instant hit.
 Customers liked the fact that the new design was just as rugged and performance oriented as the larger size but in a compact form.
 Also in 2008, the longstanding Model H60T was dropped.
 Sales of the H60T had basically come to a halt due to the more popular Model H60B that was started in 2006.
 The Models H60B and MR55B were also outfitted with larger engines in 2008.
 The Model H60B bumped up to a 17.5HP engine and the Model MR55B bumped up to a 23HP engine.

 2009-Present Many of the AcrEase finish cut mowers that Kunz Engineering builds are used as wing mowers off to the side of riding mowers and zero turn mowers.
 Over the years there has been a general trend by the commercial duty zero turn manufacturers to increase horsepower.
 Kunz Engineering felt that they needed to address this by coming out with a higher horsepower wing mower.
 After doing testing during the 2009 season Kunz Engineering settled on the 23HP Vanguard engine mounted to a Pro model.
 The new high horsepower Pro model had the ability to keep up with large horsepower zero turn mowers in heavier than normal finish cut conditions.
 This model was a beast.
 In July of 2010 this new model was released and called the Pro60V.
 In 2009, Kunz Engineering also felt that it was time to expand the Till-Ease cultipacker line.
 In the past years there had been quite a bit of request for a larger size pull type cultipacker and also a unit that could be mounted to the 3-point on a tractor.
 Knowing that, Kunz Engineering thought it would be a great idea to build a larger all-in-one unit.
 In 2010 the Till-Ease Model TP3272 was released.
 This model is a 72″ wide unit that can be mounted to either a tractor or pulled with an ATV/UTV.
-For 2011 the Till-Ease Model TP2148 is also being released.
+In 2011 the Till-Ease Model TP2148 was also released.
 This model is just like the TP3272 but only 48″ wide.
-Kunz Engineering anticipates that the Model TP2148 will replace the older Model 2148 design.
-The new tubular design of the TP models has actually reduced the cost and increased the strength.
+The tubular design of the TP models helped to reduce the cost and increased the strength.

 Since the company first began, Kunz Engineering has strived to be the leader in innovation with any piece of equipment they have developed.
-Kunz Engineering has made its mark as creating some of the highest quality pull behind equipment for lawn and property maintenance.
+Kunz Engineering has made its mark, creating some of the highest quality pull behind equipment for lawn and property maintenance.